-the problems that arose and faced with the urgency that the school context required, they made decisions that were not always "in tune" with their points of view, either because they contradicted their studies during undergraduate studies or because they were not clear about the reasons that led them to act that way.
+In one of these investigations, it is highlighted in the testimonies that emerged the understanding that upon entering the career, the participants stated that they came across a reality quite different from the one they envisioned during the initial training period.
+Faced with the problems that arose and faced with the urgency that the school context required, they made decisions that were not always "in tune" with their points of view, either because they contradicted their studies during undergraduate studies or because they were not clear about the reasons behind them acting that way.
 This caused anguish and made them feel "[...] good or bad about this or that way of working in the classroom" (NÓVOA, 1999, p.
 16).

-To better understand this relationship, we warn that teachers often employ practices inspired by situations that derive from their academic, school, or life stories (TARDIF, 2014).
-By employing those, they "re-actualize" and "reuse" them as a way of coping with situations arising from the contexts in which they are immersed, without being aware of this resumption.
-This resumption, in turn, is related to the fact that even before starting to act, teachers live together as students with their work environment for a long period of time, providing the construction of
+To better understand this relationship, we caution that teachers often employ practices inspired by situations that derive from their academic, school, or life stories (TARDIF, 2014).
+By employing them, they "re-actualize" and "reuse" them as a way of coping with situations arising from the contexts in which they are immersed, without being aware of this resumption.
+This resumption, in turn, is related to the fact that even before starting to act, teachers live together, as students, with their work environment for a long period of time, providing the construction of

 [...] a background of previous knowledge, beliefs, representations and certainties about teaching practice that helps to compose a set of preprofessional knowledge that will be mobilized and used in the [...] exercise of teaching (TARDIF, 2014, p.
-68-69).10
+68-69).

-Thus, when returning to schools, "[...] at the time of the internships [...], teachers in training tend to pay more attention to classroom phenomena for which they have strong expectations or representations" (Ibid., P. 70) that were woven during this trajectory.
-For this reason, we believe that the trainers' attention should be focused on this aspect and, in this sense, they need to implement practices that also focus on what was ignored, in an attempt to favor the overcoming of the beliefs they carry and the broadening of their knowledge repertoire.
+Thus, when returning to schools, "[...] at the time of the internships [...], teachers in training tend to pay more attention to classroom phenomena for which they have strong expectations or representations" (IBID., P. 70) that were woven during this trajectory.
+For this reason, we believe that the trainers' attention should be focused on this aspect and, in this sense, they need to implement practices that also focus on what was ignored, in an attempt to favor the overcoming of the beliefs they carry with them and the broadening of their knowledge repertoire.

-We are aware that we still have a long way to go in order to improve and enhance teacher education and work, and we believe that one possibility involves the assumption that one of
+We are aware that we still have a long way to go in order to improve and enhance the education and teaching work and we believe that one of the possibilities involves the assumption that one of the